 This study throws light over an ally that was under absolute darkness ever since.
 Oropharyngeal squamous cell carcinoma is the most common type of oropharyngeal cancer all over the world, including Europe.
 Thousands of such cases are registered every year and the majority of them are found to be HPV-related.

 There are over 100 different varieties of HPVs that are known to exist.
 Out of these, only a handful are known to cause the deadly disease.
 For example, HPV 16 or 18 are known to cause cervical cancer, whereas HPV 16 is known to trigger the cases of oropharyngeal cancer.
-Visiting an STD clinic will further help you get a clearer picture on this.
+Visiting a private GUM clinic in London will further help you get a clearer picture on this.

 Cancer specialists are of the opinion that by 2020, the occurrances of oropharyngeal cancer will overtake the cervical cancer cases.
 In this backdrop, the study report mentioned above proves helpful.
 It will not only help to identify but also spread awareness among healthy people, who are at the maximum risk to develop oropharyngeal cancer.
 Under the light of the report, effective screening strategies and screening test procedures for oropharyngeal cancer can also be developed in near future.
 It may be mentioned here, as of now, there's no screening procedure for oropharyngeal cancer.